 I like to double the recipe below, bake two dozen, and roll the other few dozen into balls and freeze them for later.
 It’s nice to be able to just pull out a few cookies to bake whenever you want instead of having to prepare a large batch every time.

 - 2 cups all-purpose flour

 Heat oven to 375 degrees.

-In a large bowl, beat sugars, butter, vanilla and egg with electric mixer on medium speed.
-Stir in flour, cinnamon, baking soda, and salt (dough will be a little stiff).
+In a large bowl or stand-up mixer, beat sugars, butter, vanilla and egg on medium speed.
+Mix in flour, cinnamon, baking soda, and salt.
 Stir in chocolate chips.

 On a lightly greased cookie sheet (or Silpat), drop medium to large-sized spoonfuls of dough about two inches apart.

 Bake 8 minutes or until light brown (centers will be soft).
 Cool 1 to 2 minutes and enjoy until you need to put on a pair of stretchy pants!